 In Evangelion: 2.0 You Can (Not) Advance, Rebuild heavily diverges from the series.
 Little touches add to Gendo, Rei, Asuka, and Misato’s arcs, and in the back half things take a turn for the absolute worst.
 Never one to do what’s expected, Anno followed this in Evangelion: 3.0 You Can (Not) Redo by blowing everything up.

 We start the third Rebuild movie 14 years into a future where Shinji nearly started the Third Impact.
-What occurred was still enough to leave the Earth in dire straits, covered in a radioactive red glow, and infested by strange, hybrid Evas.
+What occurred was still enough to leave the Earth in dire straits, covered in a radioactive red glow, and infested by strange, hybrid versions of the EVAs.

 NERV is still trying to make Human Instrumentality a thing, but WILLE, a splinter group started by Misato, stands in its way.
-In this timeline, humanity is being backed into a corner, but everyone’s still doing their best to survive and fight.
+In this timeline, humanity is being backed into a corner the anime villains, but everyone’s still doing their best to survive and fight.
 New EVA pilots Mari and Kaworu are introduced.

 Mari is on WILLE’s side, while Kaworu, who we’ve only briefly met in the preceding movies, has been waiting for Shinji so they can co-pilot EVA-13 together.
 Gendo, who’s now sacrificed just about all his humanity, still holds his office in an overgrown NERV, with the latest clone of Rei.
 Weird, but not so much that it can’t be followed.